From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 3. Employee abilities

-The competence and skills and experience of employees also matter in span of control.
+The competence and skills, and experience of employees also matter in the span of control.
 Employees capable of being accountable can be under a wider span of control, whereas less experienced employees may need support.

 4. Time available to supervise